THE LAURIE OSBORNE ESTATE MEDAL COLLECTION

 Lot Details

-WW1 Pair to a Lyttleton Railways Fireman who served and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++
+WWI Pair and Cap Badge to a Lyttleton Railways Fireman who served in the 15th Reinforcements and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++

-WW1 Pair to a Lyttleton Railways Fireman who served and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++
+WWI Pair and Cap Badge to a Lyttleton Railways Fireman who served in the 15th Reinforcements and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++

-WW1 Pair to a Lyttleton Railways Fireman who served and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++
+WWI Pair and Cap Badge to a Lyttleton Railways Fireman who served in the 15th Reinforcements and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++

-WW1 Pair to a Lyttleton Railways Fireman who served and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++
+WWI Pair and Cap Badge to a Lyttleton Railways Fireman who served in the 15th Reinforcements and was wounded in France; along with photos; correspondence and discharge certificates, Image 1++

 Other items you may like from this sale

-WW1 ANZAC Trio; plaque and medallion to soldier who survived Gallipoli to be killed at the Somme.
-With a heartbreaking letter to his parents,
+WWI ANZAC Trio; Memorial plaque and Gallipoli medallion to a 23 year old soldier who survived Gallipoli to be killed in action at the Somme.
+Together with a heartbreaking letter to his parents,

 0011

-WW1 ANZAC Trio; plaque and medallion to soldier who survived Gallipoli to be killed at the Somme.
-With a heartbreaking letter to his parents,
+WWI ANZAC Trio; Memorial plaque and Gallipoli medallion to a 23 year old soldier who survived Gallipoli to be killed in action at the Somme.
+Together with a heartbreaking letter to his parents,

 Estimate: $900 - $1,600